nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ## 1. Welcome to SoConnect's User Guide!

-Everything you need to know about **SoConnect**, an ultimate solution for your everyday contacts and tasks management problem, is finally here!
+Here, you can find everything you need to know about **SoConnect**, the ultimate solution for your everyday contacts and tasks management headaches!

 If you are an **[SoC](#soc) student**, there is a high chance you are probably stressing over lack of social interactions and mounting assignments right now.
 Well, look no further!
 SoConnect is built to help you stay better connected to school life by doing the tedious management task, so you can focus on **creating real friends and finishing schoolwork quickly**.